kmbecker13/VORON-UBL/README.md

 <h3>There are currently two main folders:</h3>

-1) VORON_12inch_Volume <-- This is meant for my personal VORON with a 300 x 300 x 230mm build volume
+1) VORON_12inch_Volume <-- This is meant for my personal VORON with a 300 x 300 x 230mm build volume and has been tested with success.

 2) VORON_Stock_Volume <-- ***UNTESTED*** This is meant for those using a stock VORON build, but hasn't been tested fully (only difference is bed size)